Former Belgrade Main railway station: Deterioration

-In November 2020, the government decided to relocate the Historical Museum of Serbia into the building, announcing the possible interior reconstruction for the late 2021.
-As it was left unkept, the interior deteriorated a lot by June 2021.
-The plaster on the walls peeled of, on some places uncovering the reed, which was used for plating at the time.
-The basement was flooded, the roof beams were attacked by mold, and the parquet flooring dried and bent.
-Dušica Bojić, director of the Historical Museum of Serbia which took over the building on 19 November 2020, said that the situation in the building is very bad.
-All communal infrastructure ruptured, with waste water flooding the basement.
+In November 2020, the government decided to relocate the Historical Museum of Serbia into the building, announcing the possible interior reconstruction for late 2021.
+As it was left unkept, the interior had seriously deteriorated by June 2021.
+The plaster on the walls was peeled off, on some places uncovering the reed, which was used for plating at the time.
+The basement was flooded, the roof beams were covered in mold, and the parquet flooring dried and bent.
+Dušica Bojić, director of the Historical Museum of Serbia which took over the building on 19 November 2020, said that the situation in the building was very bad.
+All communal infrastructure had been ruptured, with wastewater flooding the basement.
 The power grid also collapsed, causing the exterior clock to stop working.
 All three exterior clocks (main entrance, side entrance, inner platform entrance) were then removed in August 2021, and their analog mechanisms were replaced with digital ones.
 The hands of the face clocks were replaced with lighter ones, while the GPS antenna and solar panels have been placed above the main entrance.

-Minister for Culture, Maja Gojković, announced in February 2022 that the reconstruction of the building will start in July 2022, and it will be finished in November 2023.
+The Minister for Culture, Maja Gojković, announced in February 2022 that the reconstruction of the building would start in July 2022, and would be finished in November 2023.
 By July 2022, the inner yard where the former platforms were, was littered with garbage, resembling a dump.
 Derelict, partially flooded, and covered in overgrowth and waste, former station was labeled the Belgrade's "greatest abomination and shame".
 The garbage continued to pile up, including in the building itself.
-The smell became unbearable as dead animals were thrown to the dump, too.
-Both the new museum administration and Ministry of Culture claim to have pleaded the government for months to solve the problem, but to no avail.
-In September 2022, city communal services cleaned the inside of the building and the area adjoining the building but left the piles of grabage on the former platforms and tracks, claiming it is the land of Belgrade Waterfront.
+The smell became unbearable as dead animals were also left at the dump, too.
+Both the new museum administration and the Ministry of Culture claim to have pleaded with the government for months to solve the problem, but to no avail.
+In September 2022, city communal services cleaned the inside of the building and the area adjoining the building but left the piles of garbage on the former platforms and tracks, claiming it is on the land of Belgrade Waterfront.
 The authorities blamed homeless people and migrants for creating the dump.
 The Belgrade Waterfront company started to remove the garbage in October 2022.

-Only smaller quantity of the garbage was removed, leaving large piles.
+Only a smaller quantity of the garbage was removed, leaving large piles.
 By November 2022, the interior was damaged by fires, presumably lit by the homeless and migrants, as the building is basically left to the elements.
 At this time, it was announced that the funding for the reconstruction was secured.